 There are many ways to keep track of your stories, whether privately in a notebook or publicly on social media.
-This year spooky artist Sian Ellis was kind enough to create printable progress sheets for both challenges.
+Might I recommend these beautiful and spooky progress sheets by Sian Ellis?
+Print them out and fill them in!
+There are sheets for both 13 and 31 stories.

 And, what better way to save your page than with one of Sian’s bookmarks (though you’ll find yourself putting multiple items in your cart).
 Make sure to follow my cohost Sian on Instagram (@thisissianellis)!

 If you would like to share your reads on social media, here are some ways:

 - Post your daily reads (story, story writer, book title, and book editors) on Twitter or in your Instagram stories.
 Instagram users: I made you templates.
 Just check my highlights!
 You might also create your only highlight to archive your daily reads!

 - Share a picture of your book piles periodically.

 - Share your method for picking stories.

 - Write down and share your favorite stories.

 (That aren’t already in the Free Section)

 - American Gothic Tales, edited by Joyce Carol Oates